tatsuyafujisaki/android-playground/markdown/navigation.md

   * https://developer.android.com/guide/navigation/navigation-ui#create_a_toolbar
 * If `Activity.onOptionsItemSelected(...)` is overridden, `AppCompatActivity.onSupportNavigateUp()` will not be called.
   * https://stackoverflow.com/a/40626742

+# Animation
+* If you navigate from Fragment A to Fragment B, the following two animations are invoked at the same time, not in sequence.
+  * `app:enterAnim` … How Fragment B appears.
+  * `app:exitAnim` … How Fragment A disappears.
+* If you have moved from Fragment A to Fragment B, and then press the Up button or the Back button, the following two animations are invoked at the same time, not in sequence.
+  * `app:popEnterAnim` … How Fragment A appears.
+  * `app:popExitAnim` … How Fragment B disappears.

 # Misc
 * "Simulated back stack" and "Synthetic back stack" are the same thing.